VIP Adjunct Orientation

 MyEastern is Eastern’s online portal for various types of employee information and services.
-After you have received your EU email address, password, and ID, you can access the portal through the main webpage by clicking either the Faculty & Staff link at the top or by clicking the drop-down arrow by Quicklinks.
+After you have received your EU email address, password, and ID, you can access the portal by clicking Full Menu on the main webpage

 Once signed in, you’ll see a Self-Service Menu in the middle of the screen.
 Go to WebAdvisor for Faculty/Faculty Information.
 When you are assigned to teach a class, this is where you will access your Class Roster and submit grades.
 Instructions for submitting grades will be sent out by the Registrar’s Office.